-Note Taking – We understand this is a very important skill for high school and college so we have we have been intentionally looking for ways to incorporate note-taking into our lessons.
-The note taking pages are designed to help students focus on key words and concepts.
+Note Taking – We understand this is a very important skill for high school and college so we have been intentionally looking for ways to incorporate note-taking into our lessons.
+The note-taking pages are designed to help students focus on keywords and concepts.

 Flexibility – This is by far my favorite feature of the program!
 This course offers great content with a lot of flexibility.
 There is more material offered in the program than any student/family should attempt.
 You are encouraged to pick and choose the assignments that look most interesting and best fit your schedule and your children’s needs.